lennertvhoy/the-last-light/01-the-chinese-room/04-cognitive-atrophy.md

 Used to.

 The human brain, that complex kluge of evolution, operates on a simple principle: use it or lose it.
 Neural pathways that fire frequently get reinforced.
 Those that don't get pruned.
 It's ruthlessly efficient, constantly optimizing for the current environment.
+The neuroscientific findings, though fictionally dated in their specificity, paint a stark picture: studies showed significantly reduced neural connectivity in subjects who heavily relied on AI for cognitive tasks.
+The relevant cognitive load on their biological brains dropped by an average of 32%.
+Most shockingly, a full 83% of AI users in one study were unable to recall the details of their own compositions—music, text, or code—after just a few weeks.

 And our current environment doesn't require us to remember, calculate, navigate, or even think.
 Not when silicon servants handle it all with perfect reliability and infinite patience.

 We're not just forgetting phone numbers.
-We're forgetting how to remember.
-We're not just losing skills.
-We're losing the meta-skill of skill acquisition itself.
-We're experiencing cognitive atrophy at a pace and scale that would have been impossible before we outsourced our minds to machines.
+We are actively dismantling the machinery of memory.
+We're not just losing skills; we are strip-mining our own minds for short-term productivity gains.
+This isn't something happening *to* us.
+It is a choice we are making.
+We are experiencing cognitive atrophy because we are voluntarily choosing to become Chinese Rooms—processing inputs and producing outputs with maximum efficiency, while consciously deciding that understanding is a luxury we can no longer afford.

 And the most terrifying part?
 We vastly underestimate how much we've already lost.